How to Make Rye Bread

 • Weigh your flour: This is a good idea no matter what you’re baking since weighing will be more accurate than measuring volume.

-• Don’t overhandle the dough: If you over-knead or handle the dough too much, it can become tough and lead to dense bread.
+• Don’t overhandle the dough: If you over-knead or handle rye bread dough too much, it can become tough and lead to dense bread.
 Using the KitchenAid® Bread Bowl accessory lets you mix, knead, proof and bake in the same bowl for minimal transfer and handling.

 • Skip caraway if going sweet: To help your sweet additions stand out, you might want to skip the caraway seeds found in a typical rye bread recipe.